Paytm loss narrows to Rs 1,704 cr in FY21 | Business

 - India

+The company has reported a narrowing of loss for the second consecutive year in FY21.
+Paytm slashed marketing cost by about 62 per cent to Rs 533 crore in FY21 from Rs 1,397 crore a year ago.

-When contacted, a Paytm spokesperson said:''Despite a significant disruption in the business of our merchant partners due to the ongoing pandemic especially in the first half of the year, we have had a minimal impact on revenues, due to strong recovery in the second half of the year.''
-This is the second consecutive fiscal year when the company has reported narrowing of loss.
+When contacted, a Paytm spokesperson said: ''Despite a significant disruption in the business of our merchant partners due to the ongoing pandemic especially in the first half of the year, we have had a minimal impact on revenues, due to strong recovery in the second half of the year.''
+The company's commerce and cloud revenues went down by about 38 per cent in which gets a significant amount from entertainment and travel ticketing which have been severely impacted during the COVID-19 pandemic.

+''The company has considered the possible effects that may result from COVID-19, on the carrying amount of the receivables, investments, goodwill etc,'' the report said.

+Paytm recorded an 11 per cent increase in payments and financial services revenues at Rs 2,109 crore in FY21 compared to Rs 1,906 crore in FY20.
+The company's expenses on employee benefits increased to Rs 1,184.9 crore in FY21 from Rs 1,119.3 crore in FY20.

-The authorized share capital of the company stood at Rs 104.1 crore comprising over 10.41 lakh equity shares of Rs 10 each.
+The authorised share capital of the company stood at Rs 104.1 crore comprising over 10.41 lakh equity shares of Rs 10 each.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)